End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: Network and Training

 \subsection{Evaluation}

-We use the area under the curve (AUC) of the normalized Receiver Operating Characteristic (ROC) as the main figure of merit in this paper.
-As is common in High Energy Physics, the ROC curve is interpreted in terms of the signal sample efficiency (true positive rate) vs. background sample rejection (true negative rate).
+We use the area under the curve (AUC) of the normalized Receiver Operating Characteristic (ROC) as the main figure of merit in this paper but also present the false positive rate (FPR) at a fixed true positive rate (TPR) of 70\%.
+As is common in High Energy Physics, the ROC curve is interpreted in terms of the signal sample efficiency (TPR) vs. background sample rejection (1 - FPR).
 To evaluate the multi-class classification results, we define a per-class (1-vs-Rest) ROC and select the classifier with the best ROC AUC score in the signal label, subject to constraints on the CVM metric.
 To better understand the performance between the individual backgrounds in the multi-class classifier, for each background, we also present the (1-vs-1) signal vs. single background component of the ROC in the signal label.
 While the latter helps to give a sense of the individual background performance, it should be noted that multi-class classification is an inherently coupled problem, as is the nature of physics event classification.
-Lastly, as noted in Table \ref{table:TrainSplit}, the evaluation is done on a \emph{balanced} mix of class samples.
-While this is not necessarily the case in reality, it allows for an unbiased assessment of classifier performance in this simplified context.
+As outlined in Table \ref{table:TrainSplit}, the evaluation is done on a \emph{balanced} mix of class samples.
+While this is not necessarily the case in reality, it allows for a simple and unbiased assessment of classifier performance for several metrics.

+Finally, to maximize the available training data in light of the limited statistics of the CMS Open Data, we apply the non-standard practice of using the validation set to present our final evaluation metrics.
+We expect any bias that this approach presents to be covered by our statistical uncertainties described below.